By continuing, you agree to our use of cookies.

 You’ll find the task in your to-do list here:

+If this doesn't work, we can access the AWS raw data and use a bottom-up calculation.
 The two most critical pieces of information are:

 ✅ Monthly uptime